 - 27. Despite the fact that the nation's roughly 150 petroleum refineries represent only a small fraction of the thousands of chemical processing facilities throughout the United States, the CSB has noted a considerable frequency of significant and deadly incidents at refineries over the last decade.
-In 2012 alone, the CSB tracked 125 significant incidents at US petroleum refineries.25 (Section 7.1) - 28.
-The draft CSB Chevron Regulatory Report recommends that the state of California improve the oversight of petroleum refineries by adopting the "safety case"26 approach.
-The California
+In 2012 alone, the CSB tracked 125 significant incidents at US petroleum refineries.
+(Section 7.1) - 28.
+The draft CSB Chevron Regulatory Report recommends that the state of California improve the oversight of petroleum refineries by supplementing the existing process safety management regulations with more rigorous features such as requiring companies to reduce risks to as low as reasonably practicable, or ALARP; requiring the effective implementation of safeguards and the use of the hierarchy of controls; and providing for the development of a more well-funded, technically competent regulator.
+In the draft Chevron Regulatory Report, the CSB concluded that the existing regulatory regimes for onshore petroleum refineries in the United States and California: (Appendix F)